chillinjae/chillinjae.github.io/content/logs/Change-Jekyll-to-Hugo.md

 <br>

-Jekyll had some issue with MD to HTML parser, so we found other static site generator.
-We considered Hugo and Gatsby, but decided to go with Hugo.
+Jekyll had some issues with MD to HTML parser, so we found other static site generators.
+We considered Hugo and Gatsby, and decided to go with Hugo.
 There are several reasons why.
 <br>

 * faster